 Introduction

 Owning a car means keeping up with maintenance and replacing parts that wear out over time.
-Every component has a specific life expectancy that is influenced by driving habits, maintenance routines, and environmental conditions.
+Every component has a specific lifespan influenced by driving habits, maintenance routines, and environmental conditions.

-Knowing how long your vehicle’s parts typically last helps you budget for repairs, avoid sudden breakdowns, and even decide whether it’s worth keeping a car on the road or if it’s time to sell it to a licensed scrapyard.
+Knowing how long your vehicle’s parts typically last helps you budget for repairs, avoid sudden breakdowns, and decide whether it’s worth keeping the car on the road or selling it to a licensed scrapyard.

 In this guide, we’ll cover the average lifespan of common car parts, warning signs they’re wearing out, maintenance tips to extend their life, and how auto recyclers give these components a second life once your car reaches the end of the road.